KDE/documentation-develop-kde-org/content/hig/introduction/concept.md

 provide a common understanding among the design and development team.
 A persona is the representation of a user, based on empirical data.
-Personas describe the target users, giving a clear picture of how they\'re likely to use the system, and what they'll expect from it.
+Personas describe the target users, giving a clear picture of how they're likely to use the system, and what they'll expect from it.
 The description includes a concise summary of characteristics of the user, their experience, goals and tasks, pain points, environmental conditions and even name.

 The KDE usability team has created
-`predefined personas <personas>`{.interpreted-text role="doc"} which we
-highly recommended using for your project.
+[predefined personas](../personas) which we highly recommended using for your project.

 If you choose to create your own personas, consider the following: